maximelouet/spotly/front/README.md

 ### Docker way

 - Run `docker build . -t spotly-front`
+- Set values in `.env` or copy the default configuration: `cp .env.dev .env`
-- Run `docker run -p 3000:3000 spotly-front`
+- Run `docker run --env-file=.env -p 3000:3000 spotly-front`.
 - The frontend is accessible on port 3000

-You can configure the frontend's environment variables like this:

-`docker run -e API_URL=http://localhost:3001 spotly-front`

-Please note that auto-reload is disabled with Docker.
+Please note that auto-reload on code change is disabled with Docker.